89luca89/terrible/README.md

 ## Installation

+Before using **Terrible**, the following system dependencies needs to be installed: [dependencies](#requirements).

-Use the following command to satisfy the project's dependencies:
+Use the following command to satisfy the project dependencies:

 ```bash
 pip3 install --user -r requirements.txt